allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 | 300.000 B | on-heap | 114 |  0.6s | 543 ms | 27.3 rps |
 | 300.000 B | off-heap | 27 |  0.185s | 528 ms | 27.9 rps |

-It turns out that as the size of cache item increases, the benefits of using off-heap space grow – all metrics have improved.
+It turns out that as the size of cache item increases, the benefits of using off-heap space grow – all metrics are improved.

 What about cache maximum elements?
 Let’s use 200.000B item size and check what happens when we increase the maximum cache element size, we will test cache for 5000, 10.000 and 15.000 elements: